-Some of the statements contained in this report may constitute "forward looking statements" for purposes of the federal securities laws.
-Our forwardlooking statements include, but are not limited to, statements regarding our or our management team's expectations, hopes, beliefs, intentions or strategies regarding the future.
+This Annual Report on Form 10-K (the "Annual Report") includes, and oral statements made from time to time by representatives of Colombier Acquisition Corp. (the "Company") may include, "forward-looking statements" for purposes of the federal securities laws.
+Our forward-looking statements include, but are not limited to, statements regarding our or our management team's expectations, hopes, beliefs, intentions or strategies regarding the future.
 In addition, any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
+We have based these forward-looking statements on our current expectations and projections about future events.
+However, these forward-looking statements are subject to known and unknown risks, uncertainties and assumptions about us that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.
 The words "anticipate," "believe," "continue," "could," "estimate," "expect," "intends," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "would," and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+Such statements include, but are not limited to, possible business combinations and the financing thereof, and related matters, as well as all other statements other than statements of historical fact included in this Annual Report.
+Factors that might cause or contribute to such a discrepancy include, but are not limited to, those described in our other U.S. Securities and Exchange Commission ("SEC") filings.
 Forward-looking statements in this report may include, for example, statements about:

-- our ability to select an appropriate target business or businesses; - our ability to complete our initial business combination; - our expectations around the performance of a prospective target business or businesses; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors following our initial business combination; - our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business or in approving our initial business combination; - actual and potential conflicts of interest relating to the Sponsor Team and our directors, officers and other affiliates; - our ability to draw from the support and expertise of our directors, officers and other affiliates; - our potential ability to obtain additional financing to complete our initial business combination; - our pool of prospective target businesses, including the location and industry of such target businesses; - the ability of our officers and directors to generate a number of potential business combination opportunities; - our public securities' potential liquidity and trading; - the lack of a market for our securities; - the availability to us of funds from interest income on the trust account balance; - the trust account not being subject to claims of third parties; or - our financial performance.
+- our ability to select an appropriate target business or businesses; - our ability to complete our initial business combination; - our expectations around the performance of a prospective target business or businesses; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors following our initial business combination; - our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business or in approving our initial business combination; - actual and potential conflicts of interest relating to the Sponsor (as defined below) and our directors, officers and other affiliates; - our ability to draw from the support and expertise of our directors, officers and other affiliates; - our potential ability to obtain additional financing to complete our initial business combination; - our pool of prospective target businesses, including the location and industry of such target businesses; - the ability of our officers and directors to generate a number of potential business combination opportunities; - our public securities' potential liquidity and trading; - the lack of a market for our securities; - the use of proceeds not held in the Trust Account (as defined below), or the availability to us of funds from interest income on the Trust Account balance; - the Trust Account not being subject to claims of third parties; or - our financial performance.